 CoinMarketCap.
 Providing a unique Asset Type

-and, where applicable, a type-specific Asset ID
+and, where applicable, a type-specific Asset ID for each asset for developers

 can reduce the risk of confusion between different assets.